 In order to remain competitive, we must develop, test and manufacture new products, which must meet regulatory standards and receive requisite regulatory approvals.
 To accomplish this, we commit substantial effort, funds and other resources towards research and development.
 Our ongoing investments in new product launches and research and development for future products and new chemical entities could result in higher costs without a proportionate increase in revenues.
 Delays in any part of the process, our inability to recruit and retain quality scientists, researchers and development specialists, our inability to obtain necessary regulatory approvals for our products or failure of a product to be successful at any stage and therefore not reach the market could adversely affect our goodwill and affect our operating results.
-We may or may not be able to take our research and development efforts or incurring additional amounts towards such research.
+We may or may not be able to take our research and development innovations through the different testing stages without repeating our research and development efforts or incurring additional amounts towards such research.
 Additionally, our competitors may commercialise similar products before us.
 For further details on the investments we have incurred towards our research and development initiatives, see "Business -Description of Our Business - Research and Development".